kheller18/data-structures-algorithms/questions/agile.md

    ![agile vs traditional](../images/agile/agile_traditional.png)

 9. What do you mean by the term “velocity” in Agile?
-    + A velocity is basically a measurement unit that measures or calculates how much work an agile development team can successfully complete in a single sprint and how much time will be required to finish a project.
+    + `velocity`: is basically a measurement unit that measures or calculates how much work an agile development team can successfully complete in a single sprint and how much time will be required to finish a project.
 It is widely used as a calibration tool that helps development teams to create accurate and efficient timelines.
 It is also used to identify problems and measure the improvements that occur with time.
       ![velocity](../images/agile/velocity.png)

 10. What do you mean by Daily Stand-Up meeting?